 It is free to apply to VOCAT.
-You can find application forms on VOCAT's website or at any Magistrates' Court venue in Victoria.
-Once completed, forms can be lodged at the court venue closest to where you live.
+You can apply online at vocat.vic.gov.au or find application forms on our website and at any Magistrates' Court in Victoria.
+Once completed hard copy forms can be lodged at the Court venue closest to where you live.
 However they must be lodged at the Melbourne Magistrates Court if: